doogyb/Ledger.io/README.md

 - [x] ViewModel update on Notification Ping, update on `onResume()`
 - [x] Remove redundant Spend class - this can be computed using historical budget info
 - [x] Notify user of how much is left to spend in the day when money has been spent
 - [x] Implement AlarmManger to reset budget after given period
+- [X] Parse Notification for spend amount